leo-bogert/bumblebee-multiscreen-tools/README.md

 #### Firefox

 We'll use the Intel GPU as browsing isn't a high performance task and using the Intel GPU is more easy as it is always enabled.

-Make sure the user which runs Firefox is in the ```video``` group as explained [above](#video-acceleration).
+So make sure the user which runs Firefox is in the ```video``` group as explained [above](#video-acceleration).

 Browse to ```about:config``` and set:
 ```
 layers.acceleration.disabled: false